jerradm85/shopping-list-knex/README.md

-# Express Boilerplate!
+# Node Shopping List

-This is a boilerplate project used for starting new projects!
+This is a shopping List !

 ## Set up